Derrick20264/Mini-commerce/README.md

-Mini E-Commerce - Single Page Application
+# Mini E-Commerce - Single Page Application

 This project is a lightweight e-commerce single-page application (SPA) developed using HTML, CSS, and JavaScript.
 It simulates a basic online shopping experience with dynamic product interactions powered by a local JSON server.

 The application was built as part of a software engineering course to demonstrate understanding of frontend development concepts including DOM manipulation, asynchronous data fetching, and basic CRUD operations using a mock API.

-Features include:
+## Features

- Displaying products retrieved from a local JSON server Adding new products using a form (product name, price, category, and image) Filtering displayed products by category
+- Display products fetched from a local JSON server
+- Add new products using a form (product name, price, category, and image)
+- Filter products by category
- Liking individual products to increase their like count Adding and removing products from a client-side shopping cart without affecting the main product list
+- Like individual products to increase their like count
+- Add and remove products from a client-side shopping cart (does not affect the main product list)

-Technologies used:
+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript
-HTML5, CSS3, JavaScript, JSON Server
+- JSON Server

-To run the project locally:
- Clone the repository using the command: git clone git@github.com:Derrick20264/Mini-commerce.git Navigate into the project folder: cd mini-ecommerce Install JSON Server globally if not already installed: npm install -g json-server Start the server with: json-server --watch db.json Open index.html in your browser or use a development server like Live Server in VS Code
+## Getting Started

+1. Clone the repository:
+git clone git@github.com:Derrick20264/Mini-commerce.git
+cd Mini-commerce

+2. Install JSON Server globally (if not already installed):

+3. Start the JSON Server:

+4. Open `index.html` in your browser, or use the Live Server extension in VS Code.

-Project folder structure:
+## Project Structure

- index.html contains the main HTML structure css/style.css includes all styles for layout and design src/index.js contains the application logic and DOM interactions db.json serves as the mock database for storing product data README.md provides project documentation
+- `index.html` – Main HTML structure
+- `css/style.css` – Layout and design styles
+- `src/index.js` – JavaScript logic and DOM interaction
+- `db.json` – Mock database for product data
+- `README.md` – Project documentation
- License
+- `LICENSE` – MIT License

+## Author

+Derrick Wachira
-Author: Derrick Wachira, Software Engineering Student at Moringa School
+Software Engineering Student at Moringa School

+## License

-License: This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.